istyle-inc/multimissile/CONFIGURATION.md

-# Configuration for Widebullet
+# Configuration for multimissile

-A configuration file format for Widebullet is [TOML](https://github.com/toml-lang/toml).
+A configuration file format for multimissile is [TOML](https://github.com/toml-lang/toml).

-A configuration for Widebullet has some sections.
+A configuration for multimissile has some sections.
 A example is [here](config/example.toml).

  * [Global Section](#core-section)
  * [Endpoints Section](#endpoints-section)